TeamCodeStream/codestream-server/broadcaster/README.md

 as a replacement for PubNub.

 ### Prerequisites
-1. Install the dev_tools tookkit
+1. Install the dev_tools toolkit
    [here](https://github.com/teamcodestream/dev_tools).
 1. Install the [API service](https://github.com/teamcodestream/api_service).
 1. Review how we manage our [server configurations](README.unified-cfg-file.md).